Office of Community Engagement and Diversity

 A Lunch and Learn series (in-person) and the Careers in Genetics and Genomics series (virtual) are provided annually to present the genetics and genomics career path to high school and undergraduate students.

-The virtual program, "A White Coat and Genes: The Life of a Medical Geneticist" offers third and fourth-year medical students the opportunity to learn about careers in medical genetics from department faculty and students.
+This virtual program offers third and fourth-year medical students the opportunity to learn about careers in medical genetics from department faculty and students.

 The office holds “Understanding Genetic Variations Sessions” at national meetings such as the Annual Biomedical Research Conference for Minority Students to introduce genetics and genomics careers and diverse biomedical researchers to encourage participation in the field.